panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ## 4. Values of refs

 In the examples above I've created the count ref that operated on numbers.
-In general refs can store any primitive value: numbers, strings, booleans, `undefined`, or `null`.
+In general, refs can store any primitive value: numbers, strings, booleans, `undefined`, or `null`.

 refs can also store complex data structures like objects, arrays, maps, and even DOM elements.